 13. Wander around Freetown Christiania

-The neighborhood is also known for its Pusher Street where weed is sold commonly and openly.
-Although this puts some people off, Christiania is a totally safe place to visit and many locals go there simply to enjoy the atmosphere and have a good time.
+The neighborhood is known for its Pusher Street where weed is sold commonly and openly.
+Although this puts some people off, Christiania is a totally safe place to visit and many Copenhageners go there simply to enjoy the atmosphere and have a good time.
 Just remember, you’re not allowed to take photos in Pusher Street and you’re not allowed to run.

 14. See the view from the Church of our Saviour

 Known for its black and golden twisted spire, the Church of Our Saviour is located in Christianshavn neighborhood and can be spotted from many parts of the city.